Log Search

 You can save a frequently used query for quick access later.
 Saving a query can save you valuable time when you need it most.

-To save a query
+To save a query:

 - Run a query.

-- Click the ellipsis next to the Run button.
+- Click the (•••) Query Actions button.

 - Select Save Query.